TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_oop.md

 ### Error handling

 #### What does 'fail fast' mean in terms of exception handling?
 Why is it a good practice?
-    1. A code when tries to fail as soon as possible at variable or object initialization.
+    Fail fast is a programming design; a code tries to fail as soon as possible at variable or object initialization.

-    In object-oriented programming, a fail-fast-designed object initializes the internal state of the object in the constructor, launching an exception if something is wrong (vs allowing non-initialized or partially initialized objects that will fail later due to a wrong "setter").
-    The object can then be made immutable if no more changes to the internal state are expected.
-    In functions, fail-fast code will check input parameters in the precondition.
-    In client-server architectures, fail-fast will check the client request just upon arrival, before processing or redirecting it to other internal components, returning an error if the request fails (incorrect parameters, ...).
+    When exception occur it is not handled silently or with default values because there is a chance then that the error will show up later when harder to trace back.

-    2. Fail-fast-designed code decreases the internal software entropy, and reduces debugging effort.
+    It should decreases the internal software entropy, and reduces debugging effort.
-    Fail-fast components are often used in situations where failure in one component might not be visible until it leads to failure in another component.
-    A fail-fast system that is designed to halt as well as report the error on failure is less likely to erroneously perform an irreversible or costly operation.

 ## Computer Science

 ### Data structures

 #### How to find the middle element of singly linked list in O(n)?
-    O(n) = LinkedList.size() / 2.
+    n = number of elements / 2.
-    if we know the size of the linked list (e.g.: the number of elements it holding) then we should step (iterate) size / 2 times. other approach should be using two pointer: one slower pointer who step one, and a faster pointer who step two.
+    If we know the size of the linked list (e.g.: the number of elements it holding) then we should step (iterate) size / 2 times.
+    Other approach should be using two pointer: one slower pointer who step one, and a faster pointer who step two.
     If the faster pointer reach the last element, the slower one should be on the middle.

 #### Given an array of integers going from 1 to 100 (both inclusive) there is a duplicated entry.
 How to find it?
-    Converting the array to a set should eliminate the duplicates.
+    Store the first element in a temporary variable then iterating over the array, if there is no match, begin the process with the second element and so on till an equality comparison return true.

 #### What is a linked list?
 How to find if a linked list has a loop?
-    Linked list is collection where the elements have at least two, at most three field.
-    One of those are the field what contains actually the data, the second containing the pointer to the next element, and if it a double linked list the third field point to the previous element.
-    So these fields together building a node, the list what builded up from nodes is the linked list.
-    If the linked list last node has the pointer to the first node, not just null, it's acting like a ring. or loop.
+   	Linked list is a data structure which hold the values in a field and a pointer to the next element (and optionally a pointer to the previous).
+   	Floyds cycle say:
+   	starting with two pointers, one is faster than the other, if they met, there is a loop in the list.

 #### What is the Big O time complexity of the common operations in an ArrayList, LinkedList, HashMap?
 And of a bubble sort, quicksort, finding items in a Binary Search tree?
-    Big O can be O(1) which is constant time needed to perform the operation.
-    O(n) where is the n are the steps what needed to be done to perform the operation.
-    // TODO: O(log(n)) if the --
+    ArrayList: get O(1), search O(n), insert O(n), delete O(n)
+    LinkedList: get O(n), search O(n), insert O(1), delete O(1) (without search)
+    HashMap: average case: O(log n), worst case: O(n)

+    As I understand: HashMap values stored in a LinkedList until the elements are less then 8, after that become a binary search tree.

+    Average time:
+    - bubble sort: O(n^2)
+    - quick sort: O(n log(n))
+    - binary search tree: O(log n)

 #### How does HashMap work?
     It's mixture from an array and a linked list.
-The keys are hashed, stored in the array, and the value stored in the linked list.
+    The keys are hashed, stored in the array, and the value stored in the linked list, in buckets, in the same order as the array containing them.
-    As I understand: the array containing keys like an index to help retrive the value from the linked list easier than the two can on it's own.
+    To get the value from the linked list we know where is it exactly from the index of the array.

 #### Why is it important for keys in a map to have an immutable type?
 (Consider String for example.)
-    To avoid collision.
+    Because to find an element we need the hash code of the key and it must not change at time.

 ### Other

 #### What is a garbage collector, in a nutshell?
     The garbage collector is an autamated subroutine to free up space from the heap memory.
 It's designed to remove entries what are doesn't have pointer assigned to any variable.
+    (Algorithms inspect the memory from time to time for dead, weak or other reference traces and recycling the memory allocated or let them as they are)

 ## Programming paradigms

 ### Procedural

 #### What is casting?
 What is the difference between up vs downcasting?
+    Casting is changing the type of a data.

-    Upcasting can be implicit, cast the object to it's supertype. (e.g.: int to float) Downcasting is possible to sub classes in the object hiearchy and explicit because of the possible data losing by primitive types. (e.g.: from double to int)
+    Upcasting cast the object to it's supertype. (e.g.: int to float) Downcasting is possible to cast the object to it's sub class in the object hiearchy and explicit because of the possible data losing by primitive types. (e.g.: from double to int)

 #### Which order should we catch the exceptions?
 Why?
-    We should cath the most common exceptions with the Exception class, which is used as a common exception pool.
-    If we know what exception can occur during the code lifetime, we should precisely catch that exception with the many different exception classes. (e.g.: ArrayIndexOutOfBoundsException, NullPointerException...)
+    We should cath most precise exception becaus exception can be from many different exception classes. (e.g.: ArrayIndexOutOfBoundsException, NullPointerException...)

-    The order matters because there are runtime exceptions, IOexceptions and errors.
-    Different exceptions needed handle different ways.
+    Different exceptions needed to handle in different ways and this is easier with specifik exception and easier to debug.

 ### Object-oriented

 #### What is a class?
+    Encapsulated form of a bunch of data.
-    Classes are blueprints or templates for objects.
+    Classes are blueprints for objects.
-    We use them to describe types of entities, define the properties and operations for the object.
+    We use them to hold and define the attributes for the object and/or for itself if it static.

 #### What is an object?
-    An object is an entity which can have fields and/or methods.
-    But also object also the base class for every entity, IS-A superclass for every object which is created by us.
+    Object is an entity with atributes, created with the new keyword from a class constructor.

 #### What is a constructor?
-    A constructor is a special type of subroutine called to create an object.
+    A constructor is a special type of method called with new keyword in order to create an object.
-    It prepares the new object for use, often accepting arguments that the constructor uses to set required member variables.

 #### Do we require parameter for constructors?
-    A signature can have zero or more parameter.
+    A constructor can have zero or more parameter, even can be overloaded.

 #### What is an interface?
+    Is a model for data hiding in OO, the outer scope can access an object attributes with through the interface(s) methods, which is(are) implemented by the class.
     In its most common form, an interface is a group of related methods with empty bodies.
+(JavaDoc)

-(JavaDoc) As I understand: interface is a common "entry point" for different classes which are implementing the interface, so the exceptor can handle all the different classes through one interface.
+    As I understand: interface is a common "entry point" for different classes which are implementing the interface, so the invoker can handle all the different classes through one interface.

 #### What are access modifiers?
+	They let the programmer to decide how the classes and objects are abstracted to the outer scope.

     - private: access level is only within the class.
 It cannot be accessed from outside the class.
     - package-private (default) : access level is only within the package.
 It cannot be accessed from outside the package.
     - protected: access level is within the package and outside the package through child class.
 Without a child class, it cannot be accessed from outside the package.